shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-shopware-migration-assistant/030-dataSelection-and-dataSet.md

 ```
 The order of the `DataSets` in the `DataSelection` class is important and specifies the processing order.
 `DataSelection` also holds a position specifying the order applied when migrating (lower numbers are migrated earlier).
-The `getEntityNamesRequiredForCount` method returns a array of all entities, which count should be displayed in the administration.
+The `getEntityNamesRequiredForCount` method returns an array of all entities.
+Its count should be displayed in the administration.

 `DataSelection` example:
 ```php